LucianoPAlmeida/OGMNeo/README.md

         console.log(created2.name); // 'Alain Prost'
     });
 ```
-If one of those fail all operations on the transaction will be rolledback.
+If one of those fails, all other operations on the transaction will be rolledback automatically.

 ## Documentation